 Scroll down to read about the various events we offer, or skip to a particular section below:

-In 2023, The Orwell Youth Prize is piloting a new programme, working in partnership with the University of Sunderland and the University of Coventry to deliver Regional Hub events for outreach schools in these areas.
-The day will consist of a series of creative writing workshops across different forms, from radio scripts to video game design, responding to the Orwell Youth Prize theme ‘Who’s In Control?’
-Local Members of Parliament, writers, journalists and news crews will also be invited to attend the day.
+In 2023, The Orwell Youth Prize piloted a new programme, working in partnership with the University of Sunderland and Coventry University to deliver Regional Hub events for outreach schools in these areas.
+The days consisted of a series of creative writing workshops across different forms, from screenplays and podcasts to video game design, responding to the Orwell Youth Prize theme ‘Who’s In Control?’
+Participants also took part in a ‘press conference’ with Orwell’s son and our patron, Richard Blair, and received Orwell goody bags, including Orwell books donated by Penguin.
+Local Members of Parliament, writers, journalists and news crews also attended.

-We plan to expand our programme to reach more universities throughout the UK in 2024 and beyond.
-If you know a university or centre which would be interested in hosting a Hub event in your area in 2024, please get in touch at firstname.lastname@example.org.
+We will be returning to Sunderland and Coventry in 2024, and also plan to expand our programme to reach more areas throughout the UK in 2024 and beyond.
+If you know a university or centre which would be interested in hosting a Hub event in your area in future years, please get in touch at email@example.com.

 YOUTH FORUMS AND OUTREACH SEMINARS

 Working in partnership with higher education access programmes, we organise interactive youth forums that include debates, guest speakers, provocations and writing seminars.

 Our forums are designed to spur young people to think about the change they want to see in society and communicate their ideas with impact and confidence.
 In 2019 we held an Injustice Commission at the Great North Museum in Newcastle and we held a similar event in collaboration with the University of Hull and #thehullwewant in 2020.

 The Youth Prize has also contributed to outreach programmes in other ways, such as providing writing workshops for the University of Warwick’s Writing Wrongs programme and in collaboration with the University of Southampton.